willstepp/writings/hunger/hunger.md

 ~

-The early Summer morning was humid but there was a gentle mountain breeze that blew across the high grass in the meadow where Tye and Mika crouched together.
+The pre-dawn mornings of Summer were humid but today there was a gentle breeze that blew across the high grass in the meadow where Tye and Mika hunted together.
 They were stalking deer.
-Nearby a small creek fed into a pond and this particular spot had been lucky to them several times before.
+Nearby, a small creek fed into a pond and this particular spot had been lucky to them several times before and they hoped it would be today.

 Tye strapped the decoy to his right arm and crawled flat on his stomach to the edge of the water.
 Then he lifted the mock deer head in a realistic way so that it could just be seen from afar.

-Mika gave a shrill bird call when the deer was in the right spot and Tye bobbed its head up and down.
-Waiting for the deer sometimes took an hour or more so when he became tired he would switch out arms.
-Being the decoy fell on Tye because Mika was the truer aim.
-The elder hunters had decided it and Tye did not resent that it was never him to kill the deer when he and Mika hunted together.
-He knew his time would come.
+Mika gave a shrill call when the deer was in the right spot and Tye bobbed its head up and down.
+Waiting for the deer sometimes took hours so when he became tired he would switch out arms.
+Being the decoy fell on Tye because Mika had the truer aim.
+The elder hunters had decided this during target practice and Tye did not resent that it was never him to kill the deer when he and Mika hunted together.
+He respected the elder huntsmen and knew someday his time would come.

 As they waited Mika adjusted the tension on his bow and rolled the arrows that lay in the pile next to him.
-Today was a good day.
-The sky clear.
-There was bad weather the week before and that made things harder than usual.
-But this was good.
-They were well ahead of quota.
-The day before he had killed two deer and Tye killed a rabbit on their return to the camp.
+Today was a good day to hunt.
+The sky was clear.
+There had been thunderstorms the week before which made things harder, though they still met quota.
+But today was good, and this week they were well ahead of quota so far.
+The day before Mika had killed a doe and Tye killed two rabbits on their return to the camp.

 There was a rustling in the grass close to the pond and Mika refocused and pulled his bow into a ready position, with the arrow already notched and resting against the wood.
 Tye had heard the sound also and adjusted his movements to not startle whatever it was that had made the sound.